 This is such a wonderful dish, however you choose to make it.
-The dried ancho chilies offer plenty of flavor, but don't pack any heat.
-That's what the serrano chilies are for.
-If you're truly brave, you can substitute fresh jalapeño peppers.
+The dried ancho chilies offer plenty of flavor, but don't worry they don't pack any heat.
+That's what the serrano chilies are for!
+And if you're really feeling brave, you can use fresh jalapeño peppers.
 Ay, ay, ay!

 - 1-1/2 pounds thin cut beef steak